Tory010905/Chess/README.md

 Game supports all legal chess moves including castling, upgrading pawns, checks and en passant.

-Also has turn tracker, undone move button and reset button.
+Also has turn tracker, undo move button and reset button.